tjclement/ukraine-defense-firewall-rules/README.md

 # ukraine-defense-firewall-rules
+Ukraine is being attacked digitally aside from being victims of physical warfare.

+[Grey Noise](https://www.greynoise.io/) has published lists of IPs that are targeting the Ukrainian IP space exclusively.

-Live-updating IP blocklists for common firewalls that block IPs reported by [Grey Noise](https://www.greynoise.io/) to be targeting only the Ukrainian IP space.
+This project produces live-updating IP blocklists for common firewalls that block IPs reported by Grey Noise.
 Lists update every 30 minutes.

-Hopefully this can be useful to protect infrastructure and organisations in Ukraine from some of the cyberattacks they're victim to next to the physical warfare.
+Hopefully this can be useful to protect infrastructure and organisations in Ukraine from some of the ongoing digital attacks.

 ## Supported firewalls